ilikefoodonly/dot-files/README.md

 # dunst
 It is based on dracula's colorscheme
 # Where to put these files
-copy everything to the .config or
+copy everything to the .config
 ````bash
 git clone https://github.com/ilikefoodonly/my-bspwm-config
 cp my-bspwm-config/* -r ~/.config